IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfsmidtermself_assessments.md

 ---

-# MIDTERM SELF ASSESSMENT
+# MIDTERM SELF-ASSESSMENT

-Email your midterm self assessment as a pdf to deangela.duff@nyu.edu.
-Do NOT put self assessments on basecamp, a public forum.
+*As a pdf, direct message to deangela on Slack.*

 Critically analyze/evaluate your visual foundation process and how it is has changed over the course of the semester.
 * What are you learning?